Frequently asked questions.

 Drop down I arrow in black

-We do very few traditional lectures.
-The large majority of our classes are highly interactive, with students working on material they have prepared to some extent before the class.
+We have very few traditional lectures.
+Most of our classes are highly interactive, with students working on material they have prepared to some extent before the class.

 Drop down I arrow in black